Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 Upon starting the game, the modpack will install them and you'll be able to setup Cleanroom with the Cleanroom Relauncher.

-You must disable these mods aswell:
+You also must disable these conflicting mods:
 - Fullscreen Windowed
 - Raw Input

-If you don't, your screen will be messed up and you won't be able to mouse your game in-game.
+If you don't, your screen will be messed up and you won't be able to move your mouse in-game.

 ## Notes
 The FPS are so good that you hit a stable >60 FPS with 32 chunks which is fucking insane considering how big Nuclear Tech is and 1.12.2 being an old ass version.